mindspore-ai/mindinsight/mindinsight/profiler/README.md

 Figure 2： Step Trace Analysis

 Figure 2 displays the Step Trace page.
 The Step Trace detail will show the start/finish time for each stage.
 By default, it shows the average time for all the steps.
 Users can also choose a specific step to see its step trace statistics.
-The graphs at the bottom of the page show how the execution time of Step Gap、Forward/Backward Propagation and
+The graphs at the bottom of the page show how the execution time of Step Gap, Forward/Backward Propagation and
 Step Tail changes according to different steps, it will help to decide whether we can optimize the performance of some stages.

+*Notice:* MindSpore choose the Foward Start/Backward End Operators automatically, The names of the two operators are shown on the page.
+It is possible that the two operators are not choosen as what the user expect.
+Users can choose the operators from the dumped execution graph, and specify the two operators manually by setting the `FP_POINT` and `BP_POINT` environment.
+For example: `export FP_POINT=fp32_vars/conv2d/conv2Dfp32_vars/BatchNorm/FusedBatchNorm_Reduce` and `export BP_POINT=loss_scale/gradients/AddN_70`.

 ### Operator Performance Analysis